Siege of Abadan

-The siege of Abadan refers to the encirclement of the city by Iraqi forces beginning in November 1980.
+The siege of Abadan was the encirclement of the city by Iraqi forces beginning in November 1980.
 The city had already been under almost daily bombardment since the early days of the war, which began the previous September.

 Abadan Island was the site of the Abadan Refinery, one of the world's largest oil refineries.

 The plan

 In September 1980, Iraqi President Saddam Hussein launched a surprise attack against Iran and invaded Iranian territory on a broad front.
 Iraq's initial plan to attack Abadan Island called for a reinforced armored division to cross the Shatt al-Arab near Kharkiya on the road heading from Baghdad to Basra and then head south to capture the cities of Khorramshahr and Abadan, and subsequently engage any remaining local Iranian units.
 This reinforced division to be used included 500-600 tanks, as well as some special forces units, for a total troop strength of 20,000 men.

 Iraqi commandos, driven by initial success in the attack on Khorramshahr, had crossed the Karun River and reached the Abadan city limits on 22 September, but had been forced back by stiff resistance from Iranian paramilitary units, causing the Iraqis to withdraw to the western side of the Karun River, at the cost of several tanks and APCs.
+On October 2nd, Iraqi commandos followed by tanks managed to cross the Karun river 4 kilometers upstream of the Shatt al-Arab, the first to begin the encirclement.
 By 4 October Iraqi commanders reported that they had secured the main road from Abadan to Ahwaz, however it was not until late November that Iraq fully controlled the bridge to Abadan.

-As the Iraqi army became preoccupied with the ongoing Battle of Khorramshahr, the original plan was heavily modified, with instead of calling for a quick engagement and occupation of Abadan, the plan now was to isolate local Iranian units within Abadan, and then lay siege to the island.
+As, the Iraqi army became preoccupied with the ongoing Battle of Khorramshahr, the original plan was heavily modified, with instead of calling for a quick engagement and occupation of Abadan, the plan now was to isolate local Iranian units within Abadan, and then lay siege to the island.